posty/posty_api/README.md

 ### Bug reports

-If you discover any bugs, feel free to create an issue on GitHub.
+If you discover any bugs, feel free to [create an issue on GitHub](https://github.com/posty/posty_api/issues/new).
 Please add as much information as possible to help us fixing the possible bug.
 We also encourage you to help even more by forking and sending us a pull request.

 ### License

 LGPL v3 license.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.

 ### Copyright

-All rights are at (C) [http://www.posty-soft.org](http://www.posty-soft.org) 2014
+All rights are at (C) [http://www.posty-soft.org](http://www.posty-soft.org) 2014 - 2016